Functionalities available for visiting all items in a complex data structure

 race auto-threading methods.

 If you feel more comfortable with your good old loops, the language allows you to use them.
-However, it is considered more p6y to try and use, whenever possible, functional and concurrent iterating constructs.
+However, it is considered better practice in Raku to try and use, whenever possible, functional and concurrent iterating constructs.

 Note: Since version 6.d loops can produce a list of values from the values of last statements.